 7. CHEST STRAPS There are two chest straps.
 The main chest strap (the lower of the two) must be tightened just enough to keep the suspension bars from separating around the circular contact point with the frame.
 In other words, there should be no space around the circular plastic disk indicated by the arrow in the photo below.
 This strap is primarily a safety strap.

 If this strap is too tight or too loose, it will strain the contact point between the bar and the frame.
 While sitting in the suspended harness, loosen or tighten the main chest strap so that the circular contact points on the bars are flush with the circular contact points on the frame.
 This adjustment will also affect the spacing between the hang points which will, in turn, affect the safe handling of the glider.

 FINAL CHECK Sit in the harness and check all adjustments.
-Some of these adjustments, such as the seat angle, can be made while flying when safely away from the ground.
 Comfort is the most important consideration when adjusting the harness.
-An uncomfortable harness is a distraction and is a safety issue as a result.
+An uncomfortable harness is a distraction and, therefore, a safety issue.